dmolina/ml_python_course_short/presentation/intro_en.md

 ::::

 :::: {.column width="50%"}
-- Assistant teacher at University of Granada.
+- Senior lecturer at University of Granada.
 - More than  15 years Working on AI.
 - Courses: Machine Learning and Preprocessing.
 - H-Index: 23